krystalkoh/HelpHermione-/README.md

   dialogueBox.className = "dialogueBox";
   overlay.appendChild(dialogueBox);

 As the main scene was drawn on canvas, I initially wanted to put the battle scene on canvas as well.
 However, when I attached event listeners to the buttons, the event listener function would not work as it was an animation loop.
-It was hence difficult to  to enter and exit the battle scene, as the battle scene also required plenty of graphics.
+It was hence difficult to enter and exit the battle scene, as the battle scene also required plenty of graphics (different divs).

 Solution:
 Putting the battle scene on an overlapping div instead of canvas.
 This allowed me to attach event listeners and also only appending elements I wanted to make appear only when animateBattle function was called.